Welcome to the Worldwide Greathead family my One-Name Study - Person Page 676

 #16892, b. about 1838, d.
 22 October 1905

 Mary ... was born about 1838 in England.1 She married ...
-Greathead.1 In the census of 31 March 1901 in Etobicoke, Ontario, Canada, she was listed as a patient and married, unfortunately I do not know where she was a patient or the name of her husband.2 She died on 22 October 1905 in Southampton, Ontario, Canada, from pulmonary ordeus.1,3
+Greathead.1 In the census of 4 April 1881 in Ontario, Canada, she was listed as a patient of unsound mind.2 In the census of 31 March 1901 in Etobicoke, Ontario, Canada, she was listed as a patient and married, unfortunately I do not know where she was a patient or the name of her husband.3 Mary died on 22 October 1905 in Southampton, Ontario, Canada, from pulmonary ordeus.1,4

 Sources of Information